Clinical-Genomics/statina/README.md

 	- Paste the latest changelog to the text body
 	- get it approved and merge to master. **Dont delete the release branch!**
 5) Make a [new release](https://github.com/Clinical-Genomics/statina/releases/new).
+	- `git checkout master`
-	- Name tag version as `vX.X.X`
+	- `git tag "vX.X.X"`
+	- `git push --tag`
-	- Set target to the release branch
+	- got to the new release on [releases](https://github.com/Clinical-Genomics/statina/releases) and click 'Create Release'
-	- Make descriptive title
-	- Paste latest changelog to the text body
-	- Release!

 ### Deploying to staging